dlt-hub/dlt-kestra-demo/README.md

 ## Overview

 This is a demo project that shows the orchestration of a workflow in Kestra.
-It demonstrates the process of loading data from Gmail into BigQuery using dlt (Data Loading Tool) and includes AI analysis, specifically for summarization and sentiment asessment.
+It demonstrates the process of loading data from Gmail into BigQuery using `dlt` (Data Loading Tool) and includes AI analysis, specifically for summarization and sentiment asessment.

 ![Overview of project demo](dlt-kestra-demo.png)

 The diagram above represents the Kestra flow of the project, encompassing the following steps:

-1. Data ingestion from Gmail to BigQuery utilizing dlt.
+1. Data ingestion from Gmail to BigQuery utilizing `dlt`.
 2. Data analysis for summarization and sentiment assessment using OpenAI, with the results stored in BigQuery.
 3. Sharing of the outcomes to Slack.